 Premarital & Post-Marital Agreements

-You may be wondering what is the point of entering into a prenuptial or premarital agreement right around your wedding, since the hope is that you and your spouse would remain in love forever.
+You may be wondering what the point of entering into a prenuptial or premarital agreement is when your wedding is right around the corner, since the hope is that you and your spouse would remain in love forever.
 However, it is important to remember that these agreements are in no way a prediction of the future, but rather a safety net to prevent any problems, no matter how unlikely, from occurring in the future.

 Moreover, a prenuptial/premarital agreement can protect a house, business, professional practice, retirement accounts, or inheritance that one party owns before marriage.
 It also lists student loans, credit card balances, and other substantial debts incurred in one spouse's name.
 A post-marital agreement is essentially the same except that it is entered at some point after the marriage has already occurred.

 In a divorce, the parties go their separate ways with what they brought to the marriage.
 (Any new wealth or debt acquired during marriage is still subject to Pennsylvania's equitable distribution law).
 For those entering a second marriage, a premarital agreement protects inheritance rights for children of the prior marriage.

 Premarital agreements apply only to certain restricted topics, including:

 - Debts and voluntary settlements